Dorsivan/aura/docs/Video Games/AOE4/Matchup Tips/abbasid.md

 ### Gameplay Plan

-Seems both 1TC agression and 2TC Work well here
+Seems both 1TC agression and 2TC Work well here, puppypaw and ML won with both of this strategies

 ### General Tips